FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Resource Statistics and Quality Assessment

-FactNet is fully deterministic contingent on the released manifests~\citep{gebru2021datasheets}.
-We provide complete schemas, policy definitions, mapping resources, and audit logs to enable independent reconstruction.
-To ensure transparency, integrity violations are explicitly logged rather than silently repaired (Appendix~\ref{app:reproducibility}).
+\textbf{Pipeline Integrity.} FactNet is fully deterministic given fixed input dumps, parser versions, and configuration~\citep{gebru2021datasheets}.
+We provide complete schemas, policy definitions, and mapping resources for independent reconstruction; integrity violations are logged explicitly (Appendix~\ref{app:reproducibility}).
+We provide complete schemas, policy definitions, and mapping resources for independent reconstruction; integrity violations are logged explicitly (Appendix~\ref{app:reproducibility}).